plone/volto/docs/source/developer-guidelines/testing.md

 This is specially useful in CI while developing add-ons, so you can pass an specific configuration that deals with the addon config properly.

+## Add addons for testing purposes

+Quite often, you need different configurations and enabling components for testing purposes.
+You can use the `RAZZLE_TESTING_ADDONS` environment variable to dafine them.
+This addons does not have the capacity to install dependencies (as opposed to define them properly as a true addon) but all the rest of the addon features works as expected.

+    RAZZLE_TESTING_ADDONS=test-addon,test-addon2 yarn start

 ## Developing Cypress tests